RoyCrivolotti/AzureFunctionsAndDockerDemo/README.md

 docker run -p 7071:80 roycrivolotti/azurefunctionapp-docker-demo
 ```
 **Important**: to run this, you need to create a **`.env`** file and in it create an **`IP`** environmental variable with your IP private IP address (`192.168.x.xx`).

+**ALSO**: you can just pull the images from Docker Hub:
+- App that consumes the Azure Function App: `docker pull roycrivolotti/apptoconsumeazurefunctionsincontainer`
+- Azure Function App `docker pull roycrivolotti/azurefunctionapp-docker-demo`